 Moles can quite literally come in all shapes and sizes.
-Some brownish in colour, some darker or skin-coloured.
-They can be flat or raised.
-Smooth or rough.
-And some even with hair growing from them.
+Some are brownish in colour, some are darker or even skin-coloured.
+They can be flat or raised, smooth or rough, and some have hair growing from them.

 Most moles are completely harmless.
-However moles on your face especially may be having a negative affect on your confidence.
-They can also be a nuisance, regularly catching on your clothing or cutting them while shaving.
+But moles on your face or body can have a negative effect on your confidence.
+They can also be a nuisance, catching on your clothing and getting cut when you shave.

-While most moles are non-cancerous, in rare cases they can develop into melanoma (a serious and aggressive form of skin cancer).
-Melanomas usually appear as a dark, fast-growing spot where there was not one before, or a pre-existing mole that changes size, shape or colour and bleeds.
+Most moles are non-cancerous but in rare cases they can develop into melanoma, a serious and aggressive form of skin cancer.
+Melanomas are usually dark, fast-growing spots where there was no spot before, or a pre-existing mole that changes size, shape or colour and bleeds.

-Whether your believe your moles to be harmless or not, you should be checking your skin every few months for any new moles that develop, or any significant changes to existing moles.
-Things to look for include:
+Whether you believe your moles to be harmless or not, it’s wise to check your skin every few months for new moles, or changes to existing moles.
+Here’s what to look out for:

 Both forms of moles, cancerous, or non-cancerous, can be surgically treated.
-Even moles that you are simply self-conscious about can be treated easily with minimal scarring.
-We can advise you on how to treat/remove any suspicious moles, and we can arrange a full biopsy.
+Even moles you’re simply self-conscious about can be treated easily, and there’s little or no scarring.
+We can advise you about how to treat or remove suspicious moles, and we can also arrange a full biopsy for you.